smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 **Q: What acoupoints and located on the surface of the forearm?**

 ```
-Acupoint and (locatedInRelationTo some 'forelimb zeugopod’)
+Acupoint and (locatedInRelationTo some ('part of' some 'forelimb zeugopod’))
 ```

 ## SPARQL Query Examples